 Image sourced from here;

-We’ll take our bath bombs home where we wont have a stormy sea view across Ireland but we also wont have to share the water with our sisters while dads (plural!) hog the first bath!
+We’ll take our kelp bath bombs home where we wont have a stormy sea view across Ireland but we also wont have to worry about blokes hogging all the bath water.

 Reasons to go to Ireland (or stay home and make your own seaweed bath) from the Guardian here: